The Corporate Immigration Review: Japan

 ii Self-sponsorship status

-Some entrepreneurs work for their own small business without any staff members and, rather than applying for investor or business manager status, they may be able to stay under the engineer or specialist in humanities or international services categories.
+Some entrepreneurs work for their own small business without any staff members and, rather than applying for BM or business manager status, they may be able to stay under EHI or engineer or specialist in humanities or international services categories.
 Those categories need a contract with an organisation in Japan but do not necessarily require the entrepreneur to be employed by that organisation.
 To be eligible for self-sponsorship status, applicants need to submit two or more contracts with organisations to the immigration authorities.

 iii Skilled migrants

-Permanent residence or immigrant status has never been conferred on foreigners for the purposes of work under the long-established Japanese immigration policy.
+Permanent residence or immigrant status has never been conferred on foreigners without having lived in Japan with some status of residence for a certain period of time for the purposes of work under the long-established Japanese immigration policy.
 However, since April 2017, this regime has been amended to permit the granting of permanent residency after one year's work in Japan to highly skilled foreigners with a score of 80 points or more in the points-based calculation table.

 Outlook and conclusions

 Before the novel coronavirus pandemic, Japan expected to receive a large number of low and medium-skilled foreign workers.
 The new policy of accepting labour is expected to resolve many challenging issues such as, inter alia, an ageing society and a shrinking workforce.
 However, in facing the emerging difficult challenges presented by covid-19 from the beginning of 2020, Japan has had to tighten its borders temporarily as part of the isolation measures necessary to tackle this global pandemic.
 These exceptional two years or so must have been a preparation period to reform Japan's society to become a land of living together with a greater number and variety of foreign citizens by introducing several new measures.
 However, the number of entering foreign residents has declined, in fact, because of the communicable disease countermeasures.
 In a time where concerns over health should be fading away, security concerns are now coming from eastern Europe.